repeaterjs/repeater/packages/channel/README.md

 The `Channel` executor is passed three values, `push`, `close` and `stop`.

 `push` is a function which allows you to `push` new values onto the channel.
-It returns a promise which resolves to true when the channel accepts the value or false when the channel is closed.
+It returns a promise which resolves to true when the channel accepts the value or false if the channel is closed.
 It will synchronously throw an error if there are too many pending pushes on the channel.

 `close` is a function which allows you to close the channel.
-Passing no arguments will cause the channel to close without error, while passing one argument will cause every subsequent call to `next` to reject with that argument.
+Passing no arguments to close will cause the channel to close without error, while passing one argument will cause every subsequent call to `next` to reject with that argument.
 Calling `close` on an already closed channel will have no effect.

 `stop` is a promise which resolves when the channel is closed.
-It is useful to await the `stop` promise to remove event handlers, and it can be used with `Promise.race` to cancel pending promises within the executor.
+It is useful to await the `stop` promise before removing event handlers, and it can be used with `Promise.race` to cancel pending promises within the executor.

 ### Buffers
 ```ts